 - Go into your domain’s root directory.
 This is usually

-file and choose “Extract”.
-Extract it into a new folder, e.g.,laravel_app
+.zipfile and choose “Extract”.
+Extract it into a new folder, e.g.,laravel_app.

 Method 2: Deploying via Git (Advanced)